daviddwlee84/DuckDB_Chat/README.md

   - [ ] Making agent that can summary table
 - [ ] Can not only do SQL query but can modify table
 - [ ] See how to change the main page name (i.e. app) without re-deploy Streamlit app
-- [ ] Manage OpenAI keys in global settings
+- [X] Manage OpenAI keys in global settings
+  - [ ] Maybe move duplicate code block into one place

 ## Resources